 Choice Groups (see 15 )

-Arrays and optional elements (see 16 )
+Array elements and optional elements (see 16 )

 Calculated Values (see 17 )

 Where properties are specific to a physical representation, the property name may choose to reflect this.
 Where properties are related to a specific logical type grouping (defined below), the property name may choose to reflect this.